emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 This module focuses on measuring and comparing coral patch reefs in the field and with satellite and aerial imagery of various spatial resolutions.

 We're using this exercize as a means to understand the general implications of satellite imagery spatial resolution on measuring features of interest.
-However, it has real-world applications in terms of coral reef area measurement (Madin and Madin (2015) *Conservation Biology* and <https://allencoralatlas.org>)).
+However, it has real-world applications in terms of coral reef area measurement (e.g., Madin and Madin (2015) *Conservation Biology* and <https://allencoralatlas.org>)).

 Goals
 -----